Pennsylvania Racketeering Lawyer

 Are you facing a federal RICO investigation or charge?
-Get capable legal guidance from our Media, Pennsylvania RICO racketeering defense lawyer in a confidential consultation.
+Get capable legal guidance from our Pennsylvania racketeering lawyer in a confidential consultation.
 Call (610) 565-4747 or contact us online to get started.

 What Type Of RICO Charges Are You Facing?

 Under RICO, any member of an organization who commits two or more specified crimes in a 10-year period may be charged with racketeering.

 - Any acts that violate state laws against murder, kidnapping, gambling, arson, bribery, extortion, dealing in obscene matter or dealing in a controlled substance

 - Acts that violate certain provisions of the federal criminal code, including those related to bribery, counterfeiting, embezzlement, mail and wire fraud, bank fraud, obstruction of justice, weapons trafficking, and slavery